Best Sleeping Pads for Camping: The Ones We Trust from Real Camping Trips

 best sleeping pads thermarest

 If you’re trying to decide whether a closed cell foam sleeping pad is right for you, they do have their advantages.
-As mentioned, the set-up time (being mere seconds) is something we always love as is the extra layer of insulation they offer under an inflatable pad in really cold conditions.
-They’re also a lot more robust.
-A closed cell foam camping mat basically keeps its shape and is (of course) not subject to punctures.
+The set-up time (being mere seconds) is something we always love as is the extra layer of insulation they offer under an inflatable pad in really cold conditions.

-Some of the disadvantages are that they can be quite bulky – as due to their shape and form, they do not pack down to the same size as most inflatable sleeping pads.
+Some of the disadvantages are that they can be quite bulky.
+Due to their shape and form (usually an acordian style fold up), they don’t pack down to the same size as most inflatable sleeping pads.
 We’ve never found a situation where a closed foam sleeping pad can be stowed in a backpack and instead always need to be lashed to the front.

 Nemo Switchback